 The concept of the present automated inspection system consists of two main steps.
-Firstly, the automated acquisition of images (see 3.2) of each bucket of the runner.
-In a second step the postprocessing and analysis (see 3.3) of these images.
+Firstly, the automated acquisition of images of each bucket of the runner.
+In a second step the postprocessing and analysis of these images.
 The two process steps are working independently but do exchange information via a central storage or database where the pictures are saved (Figure 1).